The 10 Best Short Films of 2018 (Available Online)

 From the director of Hand Gestures, a mesmerizing documentary on a Cuban cigar factory in Estelí, Nicaragua.
 A short film about manual labor and, according to Eduardo Galeano, the appropriation of memory in Latin America.
 Read our interview with Francesco Clerici.

 Two boys sink into a seemingly innocent power game with Mother Nature as the sole observer.
 This “wildcats” game escalates out of their control.
 Set in an abandoned surface mine in Montréal, this short film explores through children’s perspective nature and culture, instincts and human psychology.

 Sarah Zeryab (Syria, 17 min)

-Sarah is Syrian, and she lives in Beirut for three years.
+Sarah is a Palestinian-Syrian girl, and she lives in Beirut for three years.
 WhatsApp is her sole mean of communication with her parents in Damascus.
 Her father often sends her voice notes singing a song by Oum Kulthoum.
 The war has reversed their roles: the adults have become children who devour memories of the past.
 A poetic and intense short film about life and death, private and public, duty and responsibility.

 Kangmin Kim (South Korea, 4 min)